BUEZE/bueze_ui/README.md

 # BUEZE Webservice
-A simple version of web service that scrapes TAAZE data using the [taaze](https://github.com/BUEZE/taaze) gem with continuous development using CodeShip and Heroku.
+Front end of web service Bueze.

 Here's the [link](http://buezeui.herokuapp.com/) to our project.